-1.1 EFI Security Philosophy
+1.1 EFI security philosophy

-EFITM understands that security is one of the top concerns for business worldwide today, so we've built strong security features into the Fiery servers to protect companies' most valuable assets.
-We also proactively work with our global OEM partners and our cross-functional teams to determine companies' current and future security requirements so that security doesn't become an issue with our products.
+EFI" understands that security is one of the top concerns for business worldwide today, so we've built strong security features into the Fiery servers to protect companies' most valuable assets.
+We also proactively work with our global Fiery partners and our cross-functional teams to determine companies' current and future security requirements so that security doesn't become an issue with our products.
 As always, we still recommend that end users combine Fiery security features with other safeguards, such as secure password and strong physical security procedures, to achieve overall system security.

-1.2 Configure the Security Feature via Fiery Configure
+1.2 Configure the security feature via Fiery Configure

-Fiery users who access security the Fiery server via Fiery Command WorkStation® using the Administrator login can configure all Fiery features via Fiery Configure.
-Fiery Configure can be launched from Fiery Command WorkStation or WebToolsTM under the Configure tab.
+Fiery users who access the Fiery server via Fiery Command WorkStation® using the Administrator login can configure all Fiery features via Fiery Configure.
+Fiery Configure can be launched from Fiery Command WorkStation or WebTools® under the Configure tab.

-2 Hardware and Physical Security
+2. Hardware and physical security

-2.1 Volatile Memory
+2.1 Volatile memory